tbenade/wercker-devcenter/source/articles/werckeryml/index.md

 Use the latest version of a box called `nodejs` which is owned by the user wercker.

-Here is the full list of current boxes:
+Here is the full list of wercker supported boxes:

     wercker/nodejs
     wercker/python
     wercker/ruby
     wercker/ubuntu
     wercker/ubuntu12.04-ruby2.0.0

+You can visit the [wercker directory](http://app.wercker.com/#explore) for more boxes created by the community.

 ## services